"

 Figure 5.2.
 Medical provider conducting a telemedicine appointment / Photo Credit: Karolina Grabowska, Pexel license

-Healthcare workers who work in direct patient care settings often have distinctive qualities and characteristics.
-These characteristics include strong communication skills, the ability to demonstrate empathy during patient care, be passionate about helping others, demonstrate attention to detail and be a team player with coworkers.
-Direct patient care workers do work with bodily fluids and sometimes these workers see patients during very challenging health diseases and conditions varying from trauma injuries, surgeries, heart disease and cancer.
-All healthcare workers are trained and versed in standard precautions, which we will take a look at next.
+Healthcare workers in direct patient care settings often possess distinctive qualities and characteristics.
+These include strong communication skills, empathy in patient care, a passion for helping others, attention to detail, and the ability to work effectively as part of a team.
+Direct patient care workers frequently handle bodily fluids and may encounter patients facing challenging health conditions, such as trauma injuries, surgeries, heart disease, and cancer.
+All healthcare workers are trained in standard precautions, which we will discuss next.

 Attributions